obiwanjacobi/Zsharp/docs/interop/zsharp.md

 ## Exceptions vs Errors

+> I think the mismatch between .NET Exceptions and our initial Error and Error handling ideas is too big to try to adapt one to the other.
+Perhaps the correct thing to do here is to drop the Z# Error handling and adopt exceptions...

 In principle all .NET Exceptions are to be translated to `Error` object representations.

-All .NET constructors, methods, properties and events will be marked as `Err<T>` identifying that a potential exception could be thrown there.
-That probably will make using imported .NET code very verbose to work with.
+All .NET constructors, methods, properties and events will be marked as `Err<T>` (`Err<Void>`?), identifying that a potential exception could be thrown there.
+That will make imported .NET code very verbose to work with.

 Z# does not have any constructs for catching exceptions specifically - based on type - but it does have a `catch` keyword that will work.

 We could translate a `match` on an `Err<T>` return into a typed catch clause.

 The `try` keyword is on a per function-call basis.
-That may not be optimal for working with exceptions.
+That is not optimal for working with exceptions.

 The `defer` keyword can be used as a finally handler, although this also is on a per call basis.

+> Perhaps we could introduce syntax that allows these keywords (`try`, `catch`, `defer`) to be used on a scope?

 Throwing an exception from Z# code is passing an instance in the `Error` functions which will see its an `Exception` and throw it.
-The code _should_ to be generated in such a way that the stack trace represent the position where the exception was passed into Error - not Error itself.
+The code _should_ be generated in such a way that the stack trace represent the position where the exception was passed into Error - not Error itself.

 ## Classes

-How to deal with Classes/Objects and inheritance?
+> How to deal with Classes/Objects and inheritance?
 (calling and implementing)

-How do you deal with a Reference-Type when Z# is mainly Value-Type focussed?
+> How do you deal with a Reference-Type when Z# is mainly Value-Type focussed?

-> Classes are represented as structures with functions.
+Classes are represented as structures with functions.

 Public fields are represented as a struct with the same name as the class (with a capital first letter).